allfro/dotNetBeautifier/README.md

 ------------

 You'll need the following to get started:
-- the standalone version of Jython available at http://www.jython.org/downloads.html.
 - the latest version of BurpSuite versions 1.6 or later.
 - a positive attitude!